 Everyone on our team made their own decision to pursue Ruby on Rails.
 We were lucky enough to find each other.

 For me, it was the conventions that Ruby on Rails bundled into the framework that won me over.
 At the time, Ruby was such a breath of fresh air.
 Rarely do I miss my old PHP, Python, or Perl days.

 While I could continue to share other questions, I wanted to keep this short and sweet for you.
-I truly believe these six simple questions can reveal a lot about a company’s ability to develop and maintain your Ruby on Rails application.
+I truly believe these six simple questions can reveal a lot about a development company’s ability to build and maintain your Ruby on Rails application.

-If you’re searching for a new Ruby on Rails team, we’d love to talk with you about what you’re looking for in a new development partner.
+If you’re searching for a new solution for your Ruby on Rails app, we’d love to talk with you about what you’re looking for in a new development company.
 Click below to tell us about your project and schedule a call.